alberlab/igm/README.md

 In order to generate population of structures, the code has to be run in parallel mode, and High Performance Computing is necessary.
 The scripts to do that on a SGE scheduler-based HPC resources are provided in the ```HCP_scripts``` folder.
 Just to get an estimate, using 250 independent cores allows generating a 1000 200 kb resolution structure population in 10-15 hour computing time, which can vary depending on the number of different data sources that are used and on the number of iterations one decides to run.

 Populations of 5 or 10 structures at 200kb resolution (which is the current highest resolution we simulated) could in principle be generated serially on a "normal" desktop computer, but they have little statistical relevance.
 For example, 10 structures would only allow to deconvolute Hi-C contacts with probability larger than 10%, which is not sufficient for getting realistic populations.
-Serial executions are appropriate only at much lower resolution, as the computing burden is also much lower (an example is provided in the ```test``` folder, see also Software demo)
+Serial executions are appropriate only at much lower resolution, as the computing burden is also much lower (an example is provided in the ```demo``` folder, see also Software demo)

 Due to the necessity of HPC resources, we strongly recommend that the software be installed and run in a Linux environment.
 ALL the populations we have generated and analyzed were generated using a Linux environment.
 We cannot guarantee full functionality on a MacOS or Windows.